Mexican–American War: Nueces Strip

-Polk's gambits
+Polk's Actions

-In July 1845, Polk sent General Zachary Taylor to Texas, and by October, Taylor commanded 3,500 Americans on the Nueces River, ready to take by force the disputed land.
-Polk wanted to protect the border and also coveted for the U.S. the continent clear to the Pacific Ocean.
-At the same time, Polk wrote to the American consul in the Mexican territory of Alta California, disclaiming American ambitions in California but offering to support independence from Mexico or voluntary accession to the United States, and warning that the United States would oppose any European attempts to take over.
+In July 1845, Polk sent General Zachary Taylor to Texas, and by October, Taylor commanded 3,500 Americans on the Nueces River, ready to take the disputed land by force.
+At the same time, President Polk wrote to the American consul in the Mexican territory of Alta California, disclaiming American ambitions in California but offering to support independence from Mexico or voluntary accession to the United States, and warning that the United States would oppose any European attempts to take over.

 To end another war scare with the United Kingdom over the Oregon Country, Polk signed the Oregon Treaty dividing the territory, angering Northern Democrats who felt he was prioritizing Southern expansion over Northern expansion.

-In the winter of 1845–46, the federally commissioned explorer John C. Frémont and a group of armed men appeared in Alta California.
-After telling the Mexican governor and the American Consul Larkin he was merely buying supplies on the way to Oregon, he instead went to the populated area of California and visited Santa Cruz and the Salinas Valley, explaining he had been looking for a seaside home for his mother.
-Mexican authorities became alarmed and ordered him to leave.
-Frémont responded by building a fort on Gavilan Peak and raising the American flag.
+In late 1845, a 62-man exploring and mapping expedition sent by Polk under the command of U.S. Army Brevet Captain John C. Frémont entered California.
+Early in 1846, Frémont visited American Consul Thomas O. Larkin in Monterey.
+California's Commandante General José Castro became alarmed and ordered him to leave.
+Frémont acted provocatively by encamping his party on nearby Gavilan Peak and raising the American flag.
 Larkin sent word that Frémont's actions were counterproductive.
-Frémont left California in March but returned to California and took control of the California Battalion following the outbreak of the Bear Flag Revolt in Sonoma.
+Under a threat of military confrontation, Frémont then in March moved his group out of California into Oregon Country.
+He was followed into Oregon by U.S. Marine Lt.
+Archibald H. Gillespie who had been sent by Polk from Washington with a secret message for Larkin and instructions to share the message with Frémont.
+Gillespie reached Frémont in early May.
+Frémont then returned to the Sacramento Valley and set up camp near Sutter Buttes, where he supported the nascent Bear Flag Revolt that occurred in June 1846 in Sonoma.
+In July 1846, most of the Bear Flag rebels joined Fremont's men to form the California Battalion.

 In November 1845, Polk sent John Slidell, a secret representative, to Mexico City with an offer to the Mexican government of $25 million for the Rio Grande border in Texas and Mexico's provinces of Alta California and Santa Fe de Nuevo México.
 U.S. expansionists wanted California to thwart any British interests in the area and to gain a port on the Pacific Ocean.
 Polk authorized Slidell to forgive the $3 million owed to U.S. citizens for damages caused by the Mexican War of Independence and pay another $25 to $30 million for the two territories.